 Option 3 – 99designs – This was the option I chose, not recommended at this stage.
-It’s a great service, but super expensive for a store not even making any money yet.
+It’s a great service, but super expensive for an online store not even making any money yet.
 (Logo designs starts at $299) Save this for logo upgrade!

 Option 4 – Upwork.com – I use this site all the time.
 Almost all of the team I have working with me come originally from Upwork!
-I have a post all about hiring a VA from upwork which describes the process of posting a job etc. But in summary, you post your requirements, people bid for the work and you choose the best person for your job.
+Simply post your requirements, people bid for the work and you choose the best person for your job.

 Using Image Sites

-For your banners and headers, etc, you can utilize the fabulous images created by others and hosted on image sites.
+For the banners, headers, and background images on your online store, you can utilize the fabulous images created by others and hosted on image sites.

 The best image site out there in my opinion is ‘Unsplash’.

 I love them because they have images for everything and allow you to use the images copyright free for all uses including commercial.